Compare What is the Best Hot Water Heater System: Reviews & Prices

 This is because of the lower temperature, of about 30°C to 40°C, at the bottom of the tank.

-With tankless systems, the prevention of bacterial growth is not an issue, as there is no stored water in which bacteria can breed.
+A tankless gas continuous flow instantaneous hot water systems is best at the prevention of bacterial growth, as there is no stored water in which bacteria can breed.

-Tankless systems can also be set at 50ºC, so the risk of scalding is greatly reduced without the need of a tempering valve.
+Tankless gas continuous flow instantaneous hot water systems can also be better set at 50ºC, so the risk of scalding is greatly reduced without the need of a tempering valve.

 What Size Hot Water System Do I Need?